victor-porcar/delayed-batch-executor/README.md

 ### DelayedBatchExecutor in detail

 It basically works by creating  window times (tens of milliseconds is usually enough) where the indivual parameters of the queries are collected in a list.
 As soon as the window time finishes, the list is passed (via callback)  to a  method that executes one query with  all the parameters in the list and it returns a list with the results.
-Each thread receives their corresponding result following one of the three available policies detailed below: blocking , non blocking (Future), non blocking (Reactive).
+Each thread receives their corresponding result following one of the three available policies detailed below: blocking , non-blocking (Future), non-blocking (Reactive).

 A DelayedBatchExecutor is defined by three parameters: